FOOD FOR DAILY USE

 Storage.
 When you get vegetables home, rinse them off in plain water and then put them into clean bags of the type one uses when buying loose vegetables at the supermarket.
 Do not close the bags completely, because the vegetables need a little air.

 Store vegetables in the bottom of the refrigerator except onions.
-These can be left on the kitchen counter, preferably in a covered bowl.
+Onions can be stored in a cold room, for example.

 For those vegetables that we recommend eating very little, if you are just feeding one or two people, a nice idea is to keep enough of these vegetables for a week or two and donate the rest to a food bank or homeless shelter.
 They often deeply appreciate having donations of fresh food.